jspchp63/HROS-RCIRCUIT-LAB/README.md

 Phase Computing · RCIRCUIT Architecture · Human Return OS A DeepTech Research Repository on the Future of Compute

-1. Problem — AI Didn’t Break.
+🚧 1.
+Problem — AI Didn’t Break.
 Physics Did.

-Modern AI systems collapse not from lack of compute, but from the cost of moving data.
+Modern AI systems fail not from lack of compute — but from the cost of moving data.

 Four physical walls stop scaling: